 Mask your credentials at the Scripting Engine text field

-3. Each credential can be used only once in every script.
+3. Each credential is used once per script.

 type("""#i0116""", """MY_EMAIL""")